 Customized treatments: What sets our group apart is our dedication to treating each patient with the most customized therapies available anywhere in the world.
 You receive a tailored plan that we adjust based on how your body is responding to treatments.
 We can study the immune system’s response to treatment using specialized and unique research tools.
 This effective, individualized approach reflects our dedication to improving the lives of our patients, one step at a time.

 Expertise in rare immune disorders: Many of our patients have lived with immune disorders for years without a proper diagnosis.
 They come to us when they can’t find answers elsewhere.
 Our team specializes in undiagnosed immune diseases.
 We have been working with the NIH-funded Undiagnosed Diseases Network at UCLA Health since its founding.
 Moving forward, we work in partnership with the California Center for Rare Diseases here at UCLA Health.
 We offer answers, support and hope for people with ultrarare disorders.

 Groundbreaking cures: UCLA Health is one of the only institutions in the world to create and offer gene therapy for immune disorders.
 Using state-of-the-art technology, we identify the gene that’s causing the immune disorder and insert a normal copy of that gene into a patient’s stem cells.
 The modified stem cells go on to produce immune cells that have the normal gene.
 In many people, gene therapy successfully cures the immune disorder.
 With decades of experience using these therapies, we're at the forefront of treatments and cures for genetic immune diseases.

 Our areas of care

 At UCLA Health, we offer the most advanced diagnostics available today.
-People come to us from all over the world for specialized care and tailored treatments.
+People come to us from all over the world for specialized care and tailored treatments from our immunologists.
 Our services include: